bigfix/developer.bigfix.com/site/reference/types/bes-fixlet.md

 # fixlet flag of &lt;bes fixlet&gt;

-Returns `True` if the specified BES Fixlet message originates from an ordinary Fixlet site.
+Returns `True` if the specified BES fixlet originates from an ordinary Fixlet site.

 # globally visible flag of &lt;bes fixlet&gt;

-Returns `True` if the specified Fixlet message is globally visible.
+Returns `True` if the specified fixlet is globally visible.

 # group flag of &lt;bes fixlet&gt;

-Returns `True` if the specified BES Fixlet message originates from a Group.
+Returns `True` if the specified BES fixlet originates from a Group.

 # id of &lt;bes fixlet&gt;

-Returns the numeric ID unique to the specified Fixlet message.
+Returns the numeric ID unique to the specified fixlet.

 # issuer of &lt;bes fixlet&gt;